ZiadJ/knockoutjs-reactor/README.md

         p3: ko.observable().watch(false)
     };

-For more advanced cases however we can make use of the ```beforeWatch``` option to fully take control over the subscription process:
+For more advanced cases however we can make use of the ```beforeWatch``` option which gives us full control over the subscription process:

     ko.watch(this.params, {
         beforeWatch: function (parents, child) {